mbarkhau/bumpver/README.md

 ### Name Change PyCalVer -> BumpVer

 This project was originally developed under the name PyCalVer, with the intent to support various CalVer schemes.
-The package and CLI command have since been renamed from PyCalVer/`pycalver` to BumpVer/`bumpver`.
+The package has since been renamed from PyCalVer to BumpVer and the CLI command from `pycalver` to `bumpver`.

-This name change is due to confusion that this project is either Python specific, or only suitible for CalVer versioning schemes, neither of which is the case.
+This name change is to reduce confusion that this project is only suitable for Python projects or only for CalVer versioning schemes, neither of which is the case.

 ### Related Projects/Alternatives